enkidevs/curriculum/lua/lua-core/tables-in-lua-ii/matrices-in-lua-i.md

 Matrices are **commonly used in mathematical computations**, such as linear algebra, where they are used to represent vectors and transform matrices.

 However, they can also be used for **other types of data**, such as *representing a grid of game board* positions in a game of chess or *representing pixel values* in an image.

+---

+## Practice

+A matrix is a ???

+- 2D array
+- 1D array
+- Table that holds boolean and arithmetic values
+- Another way of defining a simple array